 Salvage operations involved recovering EU from all non-product components or byproduct of the operations.
 Calutron parts and associated equipment containing small amounts of uranium were cleaned and decontaminated.
-Some uranium was recovered for future use, while that in wash fluids was discharged to East Fork Poplar Creek.
-Scraps and materials that could not be decontaminated were buried within the Oak Ridge Reservation (ORR).
+Uranium was reclaimed from materials that are not considered to be production equipment, such as liquid and solid waste materials from maintenance/cleanup activities such as mop water, laundry washes, and floor drain residues.
+Other salvage operations included mechanical scraping and brushing, nitric acid washing, and distillations and reclamation of solid U compounds.
+Some uranium was recovered for future use, while that contained in wash fluids was discharged to East Fork Poplar Creek.
+Combustible materials such as wood, rags, sponges, filter paper, and carbon solids were burned in muffle furnaces and incinerators to recover U. Scraps and materials that could not be decontaminated were buried within the Oak Ridge Reservation (ORR).
 These operations were primarily done in Buildings 9206, 9207, and 9211.